amirhesam1995/public-transport-analysis/README.md

 You will see `running and waiting for requests` message, which means that OSRM server is ready

 3. Install Mongo DB `sudo apt-get install mongodb`

+### Optional
+For computing the "Sociality Score" the population distribution in the city is nedeed.
+The population distribution can be download for instance from [SEDAC](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4) or for Europe form [EUROSTAT](http://ec.europa.eu/eurostat/statistics-explained/index.php/Population_grids).
+The public-transport-analysis notebook automatically project the population in a specific tesselletion to the hexagons tesselletions used.
+The population in each hexagons will be the sum of the population of the overlapping sections proportional to overlapping area.
+The population must be stored in a mongodb collections, where each element is a Future of [geojson](https://docs.mongodb.com/manual/reference/geojson/) and in the field "geometry" there should be the a Polygon geometry of the corresponding section.
+Then the value of the population must be stored in the sub-field of the "properties" field of the element.

+## First run for Budapest

-4. Open file `public-transport-city.py` and install the libraries that are imported at the beginning (use python3!)
+1. Open file `public-transport-city.py` and install the libraries that are imported at the beginning (use python3!)
      ATTENTION: Do not install the latest version of `pymongo`.
 Install instead the following `pip install pymongo==3.12.3`
-6. To compute the accessibility scores, run `python3 public-transport-city.py`
+2. To compute the accessibility scores, run `python3 public-transport-city.py`

 ## Compute travel time distances and all the accessbility quantities
 1. run ```jupyter-notebook``` and open the public-transport-analysis notebook.